 “You know, there are tears.
 There’s yelling.
 There is a lot of pressure to stay positive.
 But once I let myself feel things and process that, it was easier to be positive.
 A positive attitude is like shock absorbers.
 Shock absorbers don’t change the bumps in the road but help make the road seem smoother.”
 Annie also wants other survivors to know that they should have trust in themselves.
 “I think there’s no right or wrong way to do cancer….
 We’re all individuals.
 In my book, the survivor is always right.
 You know, whatever language fits, whatever coping strategy works for you, you do it.”

-Published on: January 19, 2023Return to Survivor Stories
+Published on: January 19, 2023Return to Cancer Survivor and Caregiver Stories

 I think there’s no right or wrong way to do cancer….
 We’re all individuals.
 In my book, the survivor is always right.
 You know, whatever language fits, whatever coping strategy works for you, you do it.”